christippett/hangouts-helper/README.md

 ```

-A Flask app that repsonds to Hangouts Chat events may look something like:
+A Flask app that repsonds to Hangouts Chat events might look like:

 ```python
 from flask import Flask, jsonify